tiagoratao/potest/Setting-up-Jenkins-pipeline.md

 Press the **New Service Account** link under Service Accounts.
 Name it something you recognize.
 The username can be anything, since it won't be used.

 Select a role that is able to deploy to all the environments you plan on extending the pipeline.
 It needs **Change & Deploy** in those environments.

-Press create and save the token it will generate.
+Press create and save the token generated.

 On Jenkins, go to the **Credentials** menu and add a new credential to the domain you want (e.g. Global credentials).
 The credentials you're going to add will have the following format: